Ukraine reconstruction is not just aid news; it is a long project across energy, housing, logistics, private capital, and institutional reform.

 Korean firms may see opportunities in infrastructure, construction, and energy equipment, but war risk and guarantee structures come first.

-For this issue, start with donor guarantees, then check whether energy reconstruction is moving through prices, physical supply, regulation, or financing conditions.
-A short-lived market shock, a quarter-long supply disruption, and a permanent rule change require different decisions.
+Start with donor guarantees, then check whether energy reconstruction is moving through prices, physical supply, policy response, or financing conditions.
+A short market shock, a quarter-long supply disruption, and a permanent rule change require different decisions.

 Current Signals To Watch